 Compounding the issue, researchers themselves often unwittingly contribute to false controversy by making themselves appear less than credible.
 There’s no way to prove it, but I suspect that one side of this multifaceted problem is the way scientists tend to interpret questions.
 Like many scientists I know, I’ve made a nasty habit of answering questions a little too literally.
 Maybe it’s a learned behavior that originated during my undergraduate studies, when grades teetered on technicalities in the interpretation of exam questions.
 Or maybe it’s a personality trait—one for which scientific training somehow selects.
 Either way, when I’m asked whether GMOs are dangerous, literal interpretation dictates my reply: “No.”

 If this seems like a quibble over semantics, consider the recent explosion of news articles purporting that octopuses have “alien” DNA.
 It’s clear that many of these articles descend from a single source, propagated by copycat writers who don’t bother to read or don’t have the expertise to understand the research on which they report.
-Nowhere in the original paper—which is open access, so anyone can read it—do the authors even use the word “alien” to describe octopus DNA.2 In fact, the octopus genome confirmed some long-suspected evolutionary relationships.
+Nowhere in the original paper—which is open access, so anyone can read it—do the authors even use the word “alien” to describe octopus DNA.
+In fact, the octopus genome confirmed some long-suspected evolutionary relationships.
 Aside from being misleading, the completely baseless claims in the press that octopus DNA is so strange that it may as well be extraterrestrial are now being hijacked by intelligent design creationists, who assert that the research contradicts evolutionary theory even though the original article actually supports the opposite conclusion.

 Given that it is a relatively new issue and has little to do with religion per se, it’s unlikely that most people’s pro- or anti-GMO views are as entrenched as those concerning creationism or evolution.
-To shift the public perception of this issue away from a black and white ideological debate, science communicators should take a cue from the factors that have led to the recent fluctuations in the public view of vaccine safety.
+To shift the public perception of this issue away from a black-and-white ideological debate, science communicators should take a cue from the factors that have led to the recent fluctuations in the public view of vaccine safety.
 The themes underlying concerns about GMO and vaccine safety are eerily similar.
 In both cases, there were assertions of conflicts of interest and methodological issues in research on both sides of the issue.
-Similarly, GMO- and vaccine-opponents viewed large corporations with much to gain from the continued use of their products as the antagonists.
+Similarly, GMO- and vaccine-opponents often view large corporations with much to gain from the continued use of their products as the antagonists.

 In the case of GMO safety, as in vaccine safety, the issue is much more than an academic squabble.
 Shifting the tide of public opinion in the wrong direction could have enduring repercussions.
 If past experience is any indication, anyone who writes about GMOs today must consider that every single word matters.
 This is not a topic on which it is journalistically appropriate to take a neutral stance in the interest of appearing unbiased.
 Stirring up false controversy, even unintentionally, can have a serious impact on public opinion, which shapes policy—and, as a result, the world.

-© Nicole Haloupek 2015, All Rights Reserved.
+© Nicole Haloupek 2015.
+All Rights Reserved.